NickMatthews-1/WineLegacy/README.md

 # Wine Legacy Scripts
-These are my install scripts for the stable version of Wine
+These are my install scripts for the Legacy version of Wine

 To make the file executable do the following.
 > chmod +x ./W7U20-Stable.sh and to run